Roboflow100-VL: A Multi-Domain Object Detection Benchmark for Vision-Language Models: Introduction

 \textbf{Multi-Modal Annotator Instructions.} Annotating large-scale datasets is an iterative process that often requires extensive discussions between data curators and annotators to clarify class definitions and ensure label consistency.
 These (often multi-modal) labeling instructions provide rich contextual information not provided by class names alone.
 We argue that aligning foundation models to target concepts can be principally addressed through the lens of few-shot learning by presenting vision-language models with visual examples and rich textual descriptions per class (cf. Fig. \ref{fig:fsod_examples}).
 Importantly, this approach mirrors how we align human annotators to concepts of interest with few-shot multi-modal examples \cite{chang2023thinking, madan2024revisiting}.

 \textbf{Contributions.} We present three major contributions.
 First, we introduce RF100-VL, a large-scale, multi-domain benchmark designed to evaluate vision-language models (VLMs) on challenging real-world use cases.
 We evaluate state-of-the-art models on our benchmark in zero-shot, few-shot, semi-supervised, and fully-supervised settings, allowing for comparison across data regimes.
 Our extensive experiments highlight the difficulty of adapting VLMs to out-of-distribution tasks and reveal the limitations of current state-of-the-art methods.
-Lastly, we host a challenge at \href{https://eval.ai/web/challenges/challenge-page/2459/overview}{CVPR 2025} in conjunction with the \href{https://vplow.github.io/vplow_5th.html}{Workshop on Visual Perception via Learning in An Open World} to encourage broad community involvement in addressing this challenging problem.
+Lastly, we highlight the results of our recent \href{https://eval.ai/web/challenges/challenge-page/2459/overview}{CVPR 2025 challenge} hosted in conjunction with the \href{https://vplow.github.io/vplow_5th.html}{Workshop on Visual Perception via Learning in An Open World}.